West Virginia Trucking Accident Lawyers

 1. Evidence from the Scene of the Truck Accident

 Trucking companies, in and out of West Virginia, often have a major advantage over truck accident victims.
 If someone is significantly injured in a truck accident, they likely won’t be able to hire a lawyer before the crash scene has been cleared and evidence has been destroyed.
-On the other hand, most trucking companies have lawyers on retainer to investigate accident scenes and talk with witnesses and police immediately following a truck accident.
-An effective truck accident lawyer can minimize this advantage during litigation, which is another reason why hiring the right West Virginia lawyer is so important.
+On the other hand, most trucking companies have lawyers and private investigators on retainer to investigate accident scenes and talk with witnesses and police immediately following a truck accident.
+An effective truck accident lawyer can minimize this advantage during litigation and seek to secure evidence before it is lost or destroyed, which is another reason why hiring the right West Virginia lawyer is so important.

 2. Who is Liable for Your Injuries?